Explore Ashington

 Frequently asked questions

-Birthplace of Bobby and Jack Charlton, Jackie Milburn and Bryan Ferry, the Pitmen Painters, and the largest coal mining village in the world at its peak Roam surfaces the local businesses and hidden gems that make Ashington worth exploring.
+Ashington is a place in Northumberland known for birthplace of Bobby and Jack Charlton, Jackie Milburn and Bryan Ferry, the Pitmen Painters, and the largest coal mining village in the world at its peak.
+Ashington was the heartbeat of the Northumberland coalfield.
+The population is around 27,000.

-Yes — Roam is live in Ashington and across Northumberland.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Ashington and across Northumberland.
+It is available on iOS and Android.